-Inventories consist primarily of bookstore merchandise held for resale to the students and faculty of the colleges.
-In addition, the District warehouse holds some inventory of paper and office supplies for daily operational needs.
+Inventories consist primarily of paper and office supplies for daily operational needs.
 Inventories are stated at cost, utilizing the average cost method.
 The cost is recorded as an expense as the inventory is consumed rather than when purchased.

 Capital Assets and Depreciation